 Step 1: Determine the right set of queries

-Defining your KPIs and success metrics will steer you in the right direction, so before anything else — let’s establish what it is you’re looking to find out.
+Defining your KPIs and success metrics will steer you in the right direction, so first things first: let’s establish what it is you’re looking to find out.

-Are you after measuring campaigns side-by-side to compare media sources?
-Or measuring the success of the same campaign across different regions?
+Do you want to measure campaigns side-by-side to compare media sources?
+Or measure the success of the same campaign across different regions?
 How do you define success, anyway?